cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_testnet-introduction-en.md

 ---
 ## Shelley Haskell testnet introduction

+The Shelley Haskell testnet rollout with involve controlled phases.

 ### Three phases
-The Shelley Haskell testnet will be delivered in three phases, the first of which is a small, invitation-only beta involving a Shelley-only test network.
+The testnets will be delivered in three phases, the first of which is a small, invitation-only beta involving a Shelley-only test network.

 The second phase of the testnet will be public and will include stake pool configuration and operation on a Shelley-only network, as well as testing of the wallet backend, explorer, and dashboard.